-- Formative Quizzes (5%) Formative quizzes will be given weekly.
+- Formative Quizzes (10%) Formative quizzes will be given weekly.
 These quizzes are intended primarily to show students where their understanding is weakest and help to focus their study topics.
 All quizzes are closed book (no books, notes or "cheat-sheets"), individual assignments.
-Calculators are allowed and a formula sheet will be provided. - Summative Quizzes (30%) No tests will be given during the semester.
-Instead, more detailed, summative quizzes will be given approximately every fourth week to gauge students' level of understanding of the material.
+Calculators are allowed and a formula sheet will be provided.
+Formative quizzes will likely be given during the first 10-20 minutes of class every Thursday. - Summative Quizzes (25%) More detailed, summative quizzes will be given approximately every fourth week to gauge students' level of understanding of the material.
 The summative quizzes will be longer than formative quizzes and will cover all material discussed over the approximately three week period.
 All quizzes are closed book (no books, notes or "cheat-sheets"), individual assignments.

 Calculators are allowed and a formula sheet will be provided.
-Summative quizzes will likely be given during the discussion session on Thursdays. - Homework (20%) Homework sets will be assigned using the WebAssign online homework system that can be accessed through Blackboard.
-It is very important to start early and finish homework on time.
-There is a 25% penalty for each submission beyond 3.
-To avoid this penalty, students should work each problem carefully on paper before submitting solutions.
-This will also be very helpful when studying for tests. - As scientists and engineers normally work in groups, students are encouraged to work together on homework to teach and learn from each other.
-However, each student is responsible for understanding all details of a problem solution. - Homework help sites such as Chegg are a liability, not a resource.
-Depending on sites like these is a sure way to do poorly on a quiz or exam.
-Instead, work with classmates, the TA, or the instructor.
-Teaching peers is a great way to solidify your understanding!
+Summative quizzes will likely be given during the discussion session on Thursdays.